rdenadai/influenzastatistics/README.md

 # Influenza Statistics

-Simple compilation and presentation of some stats about Influenza data
+Simple compilation and presentation of some stats about Influenza data, from World and Brazil.

 ## Data